clearblueskymind/Keto-Friendly-/Porch-Garden/Fig-Tree/Captain-Jack’s-neem-oil-spray-Every-7-14-Days.md

 It’s designed to be safe for garden use, already diluted to the right strength, and easy to spray.

 ---
+## BONUS: Neem not only helps control pests, but the coating can give the foliage a subtle shine and vitality, almost like a gentle protective hug. 😀

+---

 ## APPLICATION